s-crypt/IGDB-OpenAPI/README.md

 - [ ] More/better descriptions of schema items
 - [ ] Create examples based on response
 - [ ] OAI 3.1 for Websocket support?
 (See [discussion](https://github.com/s-crypt/IGDB-OpenAPI/discussions/4))
-- [ ] Themeing with IGDB colors - In Progress with rapidoc
+- [X] Theming with IGDB colors - On rapidoc
 - [ ] Organize with tags?
 - [ ] Automate JSON generation (spec is written in YAML)
 - [ ] Releases?